The current state of Electric Vehicles in the Latin American automobile industry

 Electric vehicle manufacturing involves a complex supply chain of components in a just-in-time dynamic.
 Complete visibility and control are key to ensuring an efficient supply chain that can plug in vendors/suppliers that are traditionally not from the automobile industry.
 According to John Carmichael, Global Head of Automotive vertical at A.P.
 Moller-Maersk, it will be interesting to note whether manufacturers opt for regionalisation or an import strategy for their battery procurement.

 How regulatory amendments are changing the auto landscape in Latin America

-Mexico is a potential supplier with outbound production to the US under the NAFTA deal.
-The country is also offering incentives such as exemption from federal new car tax (ISAN, but its Spanish acronym) for electric-hybrid and hydrogen vehicle owners.
+Under the agreements outlined in the North American Free Trade Agreement (NAFTA), Mexico is a potential supplier with outbound production to the US.
+The country is also offering incentives such as exemption from the federal new car tax (ISAN, but its Spanish acronym) for electric-hybrid and hydrogen vehicle owners.
 These incentives have boosted the electric and hybrid vehicle market.
 A clear indication of this is that in 2019, electric and hybrid vehicles from January through September show a total of 955,393 units consisting entirely of hybrids.

 Brazil will have investments focused on the development of EVs in the public transport and goods sector with huge opportunities for technologies such as flex-hybrids with one of the largest markets for internal consumption itself.

 Since 2018, Colombia has had a regulatory framework in place to promote EVs, with various laws that reduce taxes and eliminate restrictions on transit, as is the case for conventional cars.
 They intend to have 600,000 electric vehicles on Colombian roads by 2030.